lavk7/kmsservice/docs/DEPLOYMENT.md

 ```

 ## Post Configuration
-- Do first time initialization of vault by accessing the container public ip ( Should be automated )
+- Do first time initialization of vault by accessing the container public ip ( Not automated  currently)
 - Note down the Root token and master password
-- Enter value of `CRYPTOGEN_VAULT_SHARD` and `CRYPTOGEN_VAULT_TOKEN` in `deploy/prod/ecs/kms/task.json`
+- Enter value of `CRYPTOGEN_VAULT_SHARD` and `CRYPTOGEN_VAULT_TOKEN` in `deploy/prod/ecs/kms/task.json` with respectively master password and Root token
 - Run terraform plan again
     ```
     cd deploy/prod/ecs